About the Leasing Foundation

 He has been actively involved with The Leasing Foundation since 2017 and remains committed to supporting and developing opportunities for young people in the industry.
 This includes helping them create networks with like-minded colleagues from across the sector to broaden their depth of knowledge and opportunity.
 The ultimate aim is to make asset finance a “career of choice” and to attract and retain talent in this great area of business lending.

-Carol Roberts (1pm, Diversity and Inclusion)
+Carol Roberts (Time Finance, Diversity and Inclusion)

 Carol is head of asset finance at specialist finance provider 1PM plc.
 She has over 50 years experience in the financial services industry including 35 years with GE Capital and Bibby Financial Services, prior to her role at 1pm.
 Carol is a member of the board of the Finance & Leasing Association and of the Leasing Foundation.